fb pixel

 You can keep your child involved by adding a bit of fun to the process – add some music your child loves!

-Choose happy songs that clock in close to four minutes long – this way they can brush and floss while dancing to their favourite songs and you can be sure they’ve spent enough time on their oral hygiene.
+Choose happy songs that clock in close to four minutes long – this way they can brush and floss while dancing to their favourite songs, and you can be sure they’ve spent enough time on their oral hygiene.

-Give your child control
+Give your child control.

 If your child is like most children, they feel like adults control everything they do.
 So why not make oral hygiene something they feel they control?